 Deep learning for genotype-phenotype association studies

 In the BrainOmics team at Neurospin, the trainee will work on the implementation of different deep neural networks to extend the classical methods in the genotype-phenotype association studies (GWAS).
-We intend to use genotyping data to design neural networks that will learn the genome structure or learn regulatory pattern, while predicting a phenotype
+We intend to use genotyping data to design neural networks that will learn the genome structure or learn regulatory pattern, while predicting a phenotype.

 This work will be applied to the imaging-genetics UK Biobank cohorts (genetics for 500,000 subjects, MRI for 25,000 and WES for 50,000 subjects - ongoing access #25251).
 More specifically, the link between brain sulci morphometry (the phenotype) and the biological pathways/genes/SNPs will be studied.